-Our empirical findings come from a module designed specifically to study the relationship between inflation expectations and income growth expectations that was placed inside of a large, nationally representative survey of the US population.
-This online survey was fielded in two stages in January and February 2022 by the decision intelligence company Morning Consult.
-Together, the two stages collected responses from more than 25,000 US consumers.
+Our empirical findings come from a module designed specifically to study the relationship between inflation expectations and income growth expectations, placed within a large, nationally representative survey of the US population.
+This online survey was fielded in two stages in January and March 2022 by the decision intelligence company Morning Consult.3 Together, the two stages collected responses from more than 25,000 US consumers.
 The survey module had four parts.
-The first part elicited estimates of an individual's inflation expectations over the next 12 months and the same individual's income growth expectations over the next 12 months.
-We find a positive correlation between these two variables, but it is not clear from the responses whether one expectation is somehow driving the other because inflation and income growth can affect each other.
+The first part elicited estimates of an individual's inflation expectations and income growth expectations over the next 12 months.
+We find a positive correlation between these two variables, but it is unclear from the responses whether one is driving the other because inflation expectations and income growth expectations can simultaneously affect each other.

 To determine the causal relationship between inflation expectations and income growth expectations, the second and third parts of the survey comprised a novel experiment.
 In the second part, we implemented a randomized controlled trial (RCT) that allowed us to control the information provided to different respondents.
-Building upon the approach in Coibion, Gorodnichenko, and Weber (2022) to provide monetary policy communications information, we instead provided survey participants with information on two different objects: inflation and income growth.
-We randomly assigned information treatments to six groups: a control group, a placebo group, three groups that received different pieces of information on inflation, and one group that received information on wage growth, which for most consumers is their primary source of income growth.
+Building upon the approach of Coibion, Gorodnichenko, and Weber (2022), who provide information on monetary policy communications, we instead provided some of our survey participants with information on one of two objects: inflation or income growth.
+We randomly assigned information treatments to six groups: one control group, one placebo group, three groups that received different pieces of information on inflation, and one group that received information on wage growth, which for most consumers is their primary source of income growth.

-Following the treatments, in the third part of the survey we again elicited each individual's inflation expectations and income growth expectations, using questions with slightly different wording than in the first part.
-This experimental setting allows us to measure how consumers react to the different information treatments in terms of movements in their inflation expectations and their income growth expectations while conditioning on their prior beliefs.
-We find that the information treatments affect consumers' inflation expectations to varying degrees, except for the placebo.
+Following the treatments, the third part of the survey again elicited each individual's inflation expectations and income growth expectations, using questions with slightly different wording compared with the first part.
+This experimental technique allows us to measure how consumers' posterior inflation expectations and income growth expectations react to information treatments while conditioning on their prior beliefs.
+We find that the information treatments, with the exception of the placebo group, affect consumers' inflation expectations to varying degrees.
 By contrast, only the wage growth information treatment has a statistically significant effect on income growth expectations.